oliversturm/cqrs-event-sourcing/docs/presentation.md

 ## CQRS &mdash; Why?

-* Because "loading data for visualization" doesn't have the same requirements as "persisting data"
+* Because _loading data for visualization_ doesn't have the same requirements as _persisting data_
-* Because one loading process can be different from another
+* Because one _loading process_ can be _different_ from another
-* Because one persistence process can be different from another
+* Because one _persistence process_ can be _different_ from another
-* Because we can save time in "page cycle" environments
+* Because we can save time in _page cycle_ environments
-* Because separate execution paths are easier to test and maintain
+* Because separate execution paths are _easier to test and maintain_

 ---

 ## CQRS &mdash; When?

-* Almost anytime!
+* Almost _anytime_!
 * Typical doubts:
   * Pure client app &mdash; do I benefit?
   * More complex structure == more complicated maintenance work?
   * But what about ORM?
+* Reality:
+  * Structural advantages _benefit any architecture_
+  * _Complex != complicated_, complex systems can have simple parts
+  * Maybe we don't always need ORM...

 ---

 ## CQRS &mdash; How?

-* Separate execution paths for data reading and writing
+* _Separate execution paths_ for data reading and writing
-* Consider modeling changes as commands
+* Consider modeling _changes as commands_
-* Consider efficient data models to support business operations
+* Consider _efficient data models_ to support business operations

 ---